basaran/awesomewm-machina/README.md

 modkey + shift + [ : swap with client on left (if any)
 modkey + shift + ] : swap with client on right (if any)
+--|will keep the focus on the region you execute

 modkey + shift + ' : prev within region
 modkey + shift + ; : next within region